corda/corda-kubernetes-deployment/README.md

 This deployment is targeting an Enterprise deployment, which should include a Corda Node, but also the Corda Firewall, which is an Enterprise only feature.

 In order to execute the following scripts correctly, you will have to have access to the Corda Enterprise binaries.

 The files should be downloaded first and placed in the following folder: ``docker-images/bin``

+You can use the helper script ``download_binaries.sh`` to download binaries for you, as long as you have the necessary login details available.

 Please see [docker-images/README.md](docker-images/README.md) for more information.